pedrocatre/backbone-polling/README.md

 ## Methods

+* configure(options): specify custom options for the plugin
 * startFetching: starts polling data from the server.
 * stopFetching: stops fetching data from the server.
 * resetFetching: resets the collection and restarts fetching if the collection was already fetching